josephclaytonhansen/c-sharp-challenges/README.md

 Get three cards from the user formatted as “10 of Hearts” or “H10”. (i.e., Ace of Clubs would be CA.) Tell them if they have a pair.

 ### Challenge 9
-Use “new Random()” to deal 5 random cards to the user from a deck, and print those cards.
+Deal 5 random cards to the user from a deck, and print those cards.
 <details>
   <summary>Hint</summary>

-Google “C# random number”
+Use global variables to keep track of which cards are in play.
+Look at the solution for an example.
 </details>

 ### Challenge 10
-Use “new Random()” to deal 5 random cards to the user from a deck, and print those cards.
+Deal 5 random cards to the user from a deck, and print those cards.
 Tell them if they have a:
 - straight flush
 - 4-of-a-kind
 - full house